capability

 Action Props and hand props

-Understanding how things can be made can be put to many uses.
-One such area is action and hand props.
-Combining this ability with CAD enables the drawing of props so that they and/or their components that go to make them can be made directly from the drawings.
-This has included CNC laser, router and water cutting, transfer/rubdown printing, graphics, engraving, etching and rapid prototyping from 3D CAD models.
+Stephen is able to combine his understanding of how things can be made along with CAD skills to enable the design and drawing of props so that they and/or their components that go to make them can be made directly from the CAD drawings such as CNC laser, router and water cutting, transfer/rubdown printing, graphics, engraving, etching and rapid prototyping from 3D CAD models.

 DOOM - Chainsaw Blade